 Scholarship Guides, Sources & Search Services

-• FASTWEB: Lets you create a custom profile in order to match up scholarship opportunities.
+- FASTWEB: This lets you create a custom profile to match up scholarship opportunities.

 Student Budgeting Basics

-The Student Information System (SIS) at UM-Flint is your one-stop for you to manage your various accounts.
+The SIS at UM-Flint is your one-stop for managing your various accounts.
 SIS is where you can take care of many requirements of your financial aid package, and also track your information.
-Here is a shortlist of the items you can check on through SIS:
+Here is a short list of the items you can check on through SIS:

 Terms & Conditions